A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Results

-For examining the cluster's SZ signal, we create a combined SZ-map from the two mm-wave frequency channels from ACT (see section~\ref{sec:ancillary}).
+For examining the cluster's SZ signal, we create a combined SZ-map from the two mm-wave frequency channels from the ACT and \textit{Planck} maps (see section~\ref{sec:ancillary}).
 We convert both maps to units of the SZ Compton-$y$ parameter and smooth the 150\,GHz map to an effective FWHM of 2.1\arcmin.
 Then, we compute the inverse-variance weighted average of the two maps.
 The resulting combined $y$-map is shown in the right-hand panel of Fig.~\ref{fig:X-ray_gas}, overlaid with the X-ray surface-brightness contours.
 The SZ-signal agrees with the location of the total mass distribution of the cluster, but the spatial resolution is not high enough to show if it is centered on any particular sub-halo.
 There is nonetheless clearly a contribution from the massive eastern structure, as the signal seems to be centered on the barycenter between the southern, western and eastern clumps.
 The extended structures to the far north, seen in the X-ray map, do not appear in the SZ map.
-Given the mass-limit of the ACT survey in this region of the sky \citep{hilton21}, this suggests that the total mass for these structures is of $M_{500,\mathrm{SZ}}<4\times10^{14}\,\mathrm{M}_{\odot}$, consistent with the lower X-ray temperatures.
-The SZ-derived total mass of the cluster is $M_{500,\mathrm{SZ}}=10.73_{-0.54}^{+0.51}\times10^{14}\,\mathrm{M}_{\odot}$ \citep{planck16_xxvii}.
+Given the mass-limit of the ACT survey in this region of the sky \citep{hilton21}, we therefore place a conservative upper limit on the total mass of the northern structures based on the ACT survey limit it that sky region, i.e. $M_{500,\mathrm{SZ}}<4\times10^{14}\,\mathrm{M}_{\odot}$, consistent with the lower X-ray temperatures.
+The SZ-derived total mass of the cluster from ACT is $M_{500,\mathrm{SZ}}=(9.7\pm1.7)\times10^{14}\,\mathrm{M}_{\odot}$ \citep{hilton21} and from \textit{Planck} is $M_{500,\mathrm{SZ}}=(10.7\pm0.5)\times10^{14}\,\mathrm{M}_{\odot}$ \citep{planck16_xxvii}.